spatula75/dspatula/README.md

 When looking for the formulas that are doing the bulk of the work, look at the classes which implement *DiscreteSystemWorker*.

+Sine and Cosine values are approximated using *FastMath*, which implements a lookup table with linear interpolation.

 ## Chapter Content

 ### Chapter One (Discrete Sequences and Their Notation)